 I had the privilege of meeting a potential client in one of those business gatherings.
 I asked him the usual questions and he started to explain his business operation.
 Well, he was basically a landlord to a gaming function.
 When I become fascinated by the enterprise, I reoriented my questions to some specifics.
 Sure enough he charges some high end prices for the facilities.
 Man, I needed to figure out how he was able to do this.
-So with some prodding, he finally explained that his marketing approach pretty much gave him “A license to steal”.
-So what was his marketing approach?
+With some prodding, he finally explained that his marketing approach pretty much gave him “A license to steal”.
+What was his marketing approach?

 Well, I can’t explain in one or two sentences.
 It will come out over several articles.
 I will approach the newcomer aspect of marketing to the ongoing operations of marketing over several articles.
 I’ll cover marketing based on your industry to the types of transactions you incur.
 I’ll also explain the differences between advertising and marketing.
-So let’s begin on our journey to acquire a ‘License to Steal’.
+Let’s begin on our journey to acquire a ‘License to Steal’.

-So, how do you get started in marketing?
+How do you get started in marketing?
 I will tell you that the first step is to be realistic about this.
 It will take a lot of time commitment on your part to get the ball rolling.
 And just like a snowball, it begins to get bigger and bigger and less energy per unit is exerted as the ball gains mass.

 I suggest that as your first step, I would join a business networking group.
 A what?
 Well there are several different ones out there, and some different types.
 Here are my suggestions:

 - Business Networking International (BNI) – started by Dr. Ivan Misner

 - Professional Business Associates in your local chamber of commerce